nrwl/nx-set-shas/README.md

 What are the `FROM` and `TO` commits in that case?

+Conceptually, what we want is to use the absolute latest commit on the `master` branch as the HEAD, and the previous _successful_ commit on `master` as the BASE.
+Note, we want the previous _successful_ one because it is still possible for commits on the `master` branch to fail for a variety of reasons.

-They can't be just `HEAD` and `HEAD~1` as some of those run might fail.
+The commits therefore can't just be `HEAD` and `HEAD~1`.
 If a few deployments fail one after another, that means that we're accumulating a list of affected projects that are not getting deployed.
 Anytime we retry the deployment, we want to include **every commit since the last time we deployed successfully**.
 That way we ensure we don't accidentally skip deploying a project that has changed.

 This action enables you to find:
 * Commit SHA from which PR originated (in the case of `pull_request`)